Clavier, Liège

 Clavier (/fr/; Clavir) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Clavier had a total population of 4,172.
-The total area is 79.12 km² which gives a population density of approximately 53 inhabitants per km².
+The total area is 79.12 km^{2} which gives a population density of approximately 53 inhabitants per km^{2}.

 The municipality consists of the following districts: Bois-et-Borsu, Clavier, Les Avins, Ocquier, Pailhe, and Terwagne.

 The Castel du Val d'Or is an inn with 15 rooms located within Clavier.
 It dates back to 1654.